monero-integrations/moneroodoo/pos_payment_monero/README.md

   required)
     * queue-job
         * https://github.com/OCA/queue
-    * monero-rpc-odoo-pos
+    * pos_payment_monero
         * https://github.com/monero-integrations/moneroodoo
         * The Monero payment acquirer is configured similar to other payment acquirers
             * https://www.odoo.com/documentation/user/14.0/general/payment_acquirers/payment_acquirers.html#configuration
     * Currency rate
-      * You will need to manually add currency rate for Monero
+      * You can enter the currency rate manually for Monero.
       * https://www.odoo.com/documentation/user/14.0/accounting/others/multicurrencies/how_it_works.html
+      * Or use any of the currency rate update apps of odoo.
+(See Helping modules)
     * Pricelist
         * A pricelist should be created specifically for Monero
         * https://www.odoo.com/documentation/user/14.0/website/publish/multi_website.html#pricelists